Beyond substitutive dynamical systems: S-adic expansions: Diophantine exponent of approximation and a quantitative Birkhoff Theorem

 If $\theta_2^\mu < 0$, then, for $\mu$-almost all $\gamma$ in $\Sigma_G$, there exists a constant $C = C(\gamma)$ such that if $f = (f_i)_{i \in \AAA}$ denotes the frequency vector of $X_G(\gamma)$, then for every letter $i \in \AAA$, every word $u$ in $X_G(\gamma)$ and every $n$, we have

 where $(f_i)_{i \in \AAA}$ is the letter frequency vector of $X_G(\gamma)$.
 In particular, each word in $X_G(\gamma)$ is $C$-balanced. \end{thm} Note that a characterization of balanced words generated by primitive substitutions is given in~\cite[Corollary 15]{Adam0}.
 It is shown that there exist balanced fixed points of substitutions for which $\theta_2=0$, i.e., the incidence matrix of the substitution has an eigenvalue of modulus one.
 It is even proved that if a primitive substitution generates an infinite word that is balanced, then all eigenvalues of modulus one of the incidence matrix have to be roots of unity.
-Furthermore, observe that the Thue-Morse word is $2$-balanced, but if one considers generalized balances with respect to factors of length $2$ instead of letters, then it is not balanced anymore.
+Furthermore, observe that the Thue-Morse word is $2$-balanced, but if one considers generalized balances with respect to factors of length $2$ instead of letters, then it is not balanced anymore: according to the notation of \cite{Adam0}, one has, for the eigenvalue $-1$ of $\sigma_2$, $A_{\sigma_2,U_2}=1$ (and not $A_{\sigma_2,U_2}=0$ as claimed in \cite{Adam0}), which leads to (unbounded) imbalances for the factor $aa$.

 \begin{rem} Let us remark that the first part of the theorem might fail for some letter in the alphabet.
 Namely consider the substitution $\sigma$ on $\{a,b,c\}$ given by $a \mapsto abc,\, b \mapsto bba,\, c \mapsto cca$.
 Then the eigenvalues of its incidence matrix are $3$, $2$ and $0$.
 It is easy to show that $b$ and $c$ have discrepancy of order $n^{\log(2)/\log(3)}$, but the letter $a$ has bounded discrepancy.
 In general, for $S$-adic systems, in order to provide a precise asymptotic for each letter, one needs to care about the other Lyapunov exponents and the associated Lyapunov flags. \end{rem}